 During the appointment

-- Introduce yourself and the interpeter, explain your roles and confidentiality.
+- Introduce yourself and the interpreter, explain your roles and confidentiality.

 - Always speak directly to the woman in the first person.

 - Try not to use jargon or too much medical terminology.

 - Speak in short sessions to allow opportunities for interpreting.
 If you talk for too long the interpreter may not be able to remember all the information to translate.

 - Allow time for and encourage clarification and questions.

 After the appointment

 - Always record the use of an interpreter including the interpreter's name in the notes.